jmbejara/comp-econ-sp19/lectures/4-02_Introduction/readme.md

 * **Class 1:**
     * Introduction and Course Overview
         * Review syllabus.
 Talk about course content.
+Agenda for this part is in the slideshow ["introduction-to-class.pdf"](./introduction-to-class.pdf)
         * Demonstrate how course will be using GitHub.
 Show how to download assignments.
 Full Git tutorial will be next class.
         * Establish times for TA Sessions and for Python Crash Course
     * Go over points from [Gentzkow and Shapiro’s *Practitioner’s Guide*](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)